 The reason(s) for the changes made to vessel loading order.

-Where GrainCorp changes an Assigned Load Date, or changes the order in which vessels are loaded, GrainCorp shall make appropriate changes to the shipping stem on the next business day after the notification referred to in Part C clause 22.2 has been issued.
+Where GrainCorp changes an Assigned Load Date, or changes the order in which vessels are loaded, GrainCorp shall make appropriate changes to the shipping stem on the next business day after the notification referred to in clause18.3 has been issued.

 Late Vessels Arriving Outside the Confirmed Elevation Period